samiraghanbarian/validus-macro-case-study/Approach.md

 ### Black-Scholes Option Pricing

 The Black-Scholes model provides a formula for the price of a European call option based on inputs like the spot price of the underlying index, strike price, risk-free interest rate, implied volatility, and time to expiry.
-However, since we are given the market price of the option, we need to **invert** the Black-Scholes formula to solve for (sigma).
+However, since we are given the market price of the option, we need to **invert** the Black-Scholes formula to solve for sigma.

 Since the inverse of the Black-Scholes formula is not analytically tractable, I used the **Newton-Raphson method**, which iteratively updates the volatility estimate based on the gradients (vega) and the difference between the observed market price and the calculated price.